-On the plus side, a vintage camper van can be much easier to fix, and if you’re mechanically inclined you can work on it yourself!
+On the plus side, a vintage camper van can be much easier to fix.
+If you’re mechanically inclined, you can even work on it yourself!

 During your search for a used camper van, you might not be thinking about selling it again in the future!
-Resale value can be an important consideration, though, especially if you’re going to be testing out van life to see if it’s for you.
+But resale value is an important consideration, especially if you’re testing out van life to see if it’s for you.

-You may find that you love your new lifestyle and want to upgrade, or your life may take you in a different direction, forcing you to sell the van.
+You may find you love your new lifestyle and want to upgrade.
+Or your life may take you in a different direction, forcing you to sell the van.

-Either way, there are used campervans for sale by owner that will hold their value.
+Either way, there are plenty of used campervans for sale by owner that will hold their value.

-A boutique van such as a Mitsubishi Delica conversion is a solid investment, and as long as you take good care of it, will sell for close to what you originally paid.
+A boutique van such as a Mitsubishi Delica conversion is a solid investment.
+As long as you take good care of it, will sell for close to what you originally paid.